• Skip to content

 Talk about your feelings

-It’s OK for you to let your child know how you feel about the tattoo or body-piercing.
+It’s OK to let your child know how you feel about the tattoo or body-piercing.
 You might feel fine about it, you might really hate the idea, or your feelings might be somewhere in between.

-If you do have negative feelings about tattoos or body-piercings, your child might be more willing to listen to them if you calmly ‘own’ your feelings, rather than trying to put your values on your child or tell him what to do.
-For example, ‘I don’t like the idea of you getting a tattoo at 16 because you might decide you don’t like it in five years time.
+If you do have negative feelings about tattoos or body-piercings, your child might be more willing to listen to them if you calmly ‘own’ your feelings, rather than trying to put your values on your child or tell your child what to do.
+For example, ‘I don’t like the idea of you getting a tattoo at 16 because you might decide you don’t like it in 5 years time.
 And then it’ll be difficult and cost you a lot of money to get rid of it’.

 Discuss the legal issues